flocked/AdvancedCollectionTableView/README.md

 A framework for NSCollectionView, NSTableView and NSOutlineView.
 It provides a collection of classes and extensions, many of them being ports of missing UIKit APIs.

+**Always use the main branch, as else the code might not compile probably.**

 **Take a look at the included sample app which demonstrates most features.**

 **For a full documentation take a look at the** [Online Documentation](https://swiftpackageindex.com/flocked/AdvancedCollectionTableView/documentation/).